Locksmiths

 Introduction

-Locksmiths, or lock experts, are responsible for all aspects of installing and servicing locking devices, such as door and window locks for buildings, door and ignition locks for automobiles, locks on such objects as combination safes and desks, and electronic access control devices.
+Locksmiths are responsible for all aspects of installing and servicing locking devices, such as door and window locks for buildings, door and ignition locks for automobiles, locks on such objects as combination safes and desks, and electronic access control devices.
 Locksmiths are often considered to be artisans or craftspeople who combine ingenuity with mechanical aptitude.
-There are approximately 16,970 locksmiths employed in the United States.
+There are approximately 17,600 locksmiths, who are also known as lock experts, employed in the United States.

 Quick Facts